 Can you no longer afford paying your debts?
 The consumer plan can help you solve your “over-indebtedness” crisis.

-This is with the consumer plan, which allows a natural person not to pay the total of debts owed to banks, financiers and any other type of creditor (other than those defined as eligible under Article 545, CPC and Special laws: eg food claims).
+This is possible thanks to the consumer plan, which allows a natural person not to pay the total of debts owed to banks, financiers and any other type of creditor (other than those defined as eligible under Article 545, CPC and Special laws: eg food claims).

 What is the Consumer Plan?

-The consumer plan consists of a proposal to restructure your debts which the debtor then, with the help of a lawyer and a special crisis settlement body (O.C.C.), can file with the nearest Court to where he resides.
+The consumer plan consists of a proposal to restructure your debts which the debtor then, with the help of a lawyer and a special crisis settlement body (O.C.C.), can file with the assistance of the nearest Court from his residence.

 With the consumer plan the debtor can redefine the amounts and deadlines of all its debts, with payouts distributed in a period of maximum ten years.
 In practice a “balance and excerpt” that does not require the consent of the creditors!